 Ski Lessons and Guiding – Everybody can benefit from ski lessons, beginner and expert alike.
 A ski guide can really help you make the best of your time on the mountain, whether on piste or off!
 Méribel is blessed with a wide choice of superb schools – for more details see our ski lessons page.

-For details of lift pass prices please go to our lift pass prices page.Real time lift openings
+Lift Pass Prices – For details of lift pass prices please visit the lift pass prices section.

 Real time lift openings – For complete details of the pistes open today just click here.